froh/paulhankin.github.io/_posts/2015-05-06-Complexity.md

 details of the computer: the operations it can perform, and how the memory works.

-In this post, I'll look at some the most common computational models used in both practice and theory, and find out that they're all flawed in one way or another, and in fact in all of them either mergesort doesn't run in $$O(n\mathrm{log}\,n)$$ or there's
+In this post, I'll look at some of the most common computational models used in both practice and theory, and find out that they're all flawed in one way or another, and in fact in all of them either mergesort doesn't run in $$O(n\mathrm{log}\,n)$$ or there's